Jill Dando: Conviction quashed

-George was tried at the Old Bailey, convicted, and on 2 July 2001 was sentenced to life imprisonment.
 Concern about this conviction was widespread on the basis that the case against George appeared thin.
-Two appeals were unsuccessful, but after discredited forensic evidence was excluded from the prosecution's case, George's third appeal succeeded in November 2007.
+Two appeals were unsuccessful, but after discredited firearm discharge residue forensic evidence was excluded from the prosecution's case, George's third appeal succeeded in November 2007.
 The original conviction was quashed and a second trial lasting eight weeks ended in George's acquittal on 1 August 2008.

 After George's acquittal, some newspapers published articles which appeared to suggest that he was guilty of the Dando murder and other offences against women.
 In December 2009, George accepted substantial damages from News Group Newspapers over articles in The Sun and the News of the World, following a libel action in the High Court.

 Lines of inquiry

 Lines of inquiry explored in the police investigation included: